Thursday, 8 January 2026

 Thursday, 4 December 2025

-Introduction: Former Higher Secondary School Head -Master late Mr. P. Rajiah, B. A, B. Ed was a colourful personality.
+Introduction: Former Higher Secondary School Head -Master late Mr. P. Rajiah, M. A, M. Ed was a colourful personality.
 He loved his mother land and so he served as a Senior N.C.C.
 Under Officer during his College days and, later for some years he served as an Officer in the Education Corps of the Indian Army.
 He was a visionary educationist, a good public speaker and talented singer, and a great social thinker.
 He reached some enviable places in his real life due his visionary thinking and relentless hard work.
 From an unknown tiny, remote village he bloomed as the first University graduate of his village and proved himself as a trailblazer for the rural students.
 A perusal of his real-life story will galvanise the readers with a good motivation and mould them to live a meaningful life.

 Mr. Rajiah's Parents and Birth: Keekulam is a small and sweet village situated in Vallioor Block in Tirunelveli district and in this idyllic village there lived a farmer by name Mr Perinbanayagam with his beloved wife by name Mrs Yesuvadial .
 God blessed this couple with all the conjugal blessings, and this couple gave birth to Mr P. Rajiah on the 16 th of January 1937.